Skip To Main Content

 Division II Finances

-The NCAA has a long-term media contract with CBS Sports and Turner Broadcasting System, Inc., that runs through the 2031-32 academic year.
-In 2022, the Division II Presidents Council approved a long-range budget that aligns the Division II revenue allocation with the Association’s 10-year financial plan and provides enhancements in championships, distributions to the membership and other strategic initiatives.
+The NCAA has long-term broadcast agreements that run through the 2031-32 academic year.
+The Division II Executive Board authorized a long-range budget that aligns the Division II revenue allocation with the Association’s 10-year financial plan and provides enhancements in championships, distributions to the membership and other strategic initiatives.

 Other allocations go directly to member schools and conferences through the Division II Revenue Distribution Program and the Conference Strategic Priorities Fund.

-As it relates to Revenue Distribution, the enhancement fund was created in the late 1980s as a financial incentive for schools to maintain Division II membership affiliation.
-In 2022, the Division II Presidents Council approved a recommendation to rename the Enhancement Fund and separate it into two distinct line items in the Division II budget:
+As it relates to Revenue Distribution, an enhancement fund was created in the late 1980s as a financial incentive for schools to maintain Division II membership affiliation.
+In 2022, that fund was renamed and separated into two distinct line items in the Division II budget:

 • Conference Sports Sponsorship Fund – allocate 75% of budget.